 While StackOverflow has a community that can answer any questions that arise, the site is geared toward advanced students that want to create their own SaaS platforms—or contribute to other people’s platforms.
 It’s where to go to meet some of the sharpest tech innovators of all ages.

 Udemy is another e-learning site, with a vast range of courses across every topic you can think of.
-Some courses are free, but many are paid and come in at a variety of price points.
 Shop on holiday weekends for the best discounts.
 While the course creator may provide direct messaging, the courses are self-guided, often with video and a variety of resources.

 Thank you for reading our What is Coding for Kids Guide.